Florida Personal Injury Attorney

 Florida’s No-Fault Insurance Law & Car Accident Claims

 Florida operates under a “no-fault” system when it comes to vehicle crashes.
 This means compensation can be awarded regardless of who is at fault.
-So, if you or a loved one sustained injuries in a car collision in Tampa, Pinellas County, or any other part of Florida, Attorney Frank Butler would file a “first-person” claim with your own insurance company.
+So, if you or a loved one sustained injuries in a car collision in Tampa, Pinellas County, or any other part of Florida, your own insurance company covers you initial medical bills, this allows you to go to the doctor of your choice and not have to wait on the other guys insurance company.

 Common Causes of Car Accidents